A system-level approach to generalized feedback Nash equilibrium seeking in partially observed games: vGFNE-seeking via System Level Synthesis

+where we consider $\widetilde{G}_{u^p} = e_p^{\tran} \otimes G_{u^p}$ to simplify its statement.
+The objective (Eq. \ref{eq: Best_Response_GFNE_SLS_a}) and operational constraints (Eq. \ref{eq: Best_Response_GFNE_SLS_d}) are obtained from the definition of the system level responses.
+The original structural constraints (Eq. \ref{eq: Best_Response_GFNE_c}) are translated into (i) the system level parametrization (Eq. \ref{eq: Best_Response_GFNE_SLS_b}) enforcing internal stability, and (ii) the system level constraints (Eq. \ref{eq: Best_Response_GFNE_SLS_c}) enforcing $\mathcal{G}_{\infty}^{\text{\text{LQ}}}$-related restrictions via the policy's system-level parameters.
+Note that player's policies are linked through the $(\Phi_{xx}, \Phi_{xy})$ responses.
+We refer to \cite{Anderson2019} for more details on how Problem \eqref{eq: Best_Response_GFNE_SLS} can be derived from Problem \eqref{eq: Best_Response_GFNE}.

-The mappings $\{ BR_{\Phi}^p \}_{p\in\mathcal{P}}$ are still intractable as Problem \eqref{eq: Best_Response_GFNE_SLS} is also infinite-dimensional and stochastic.
-In this case, however, both issues can be tackled by a specific design of the system level constraints $C_{\Phi}^p$ and by a robust reformulation of the operational constraints from $U^p$; as we present in the following.
-The best-responses $BR_{\Phi}^p$ ($\forall p \in \mathcal{P}$) thus become equivalent to solving finite-dimensional robust optimisation problems.
-Finally, Section \ref{sec: vGFNE_Seeking_SLS} presents a vGFNE-seeking algorithm enabled by this system level parametrization.
+The mappings $\{ BR_{\Phi}^p \}_{p\in\mathcal{P}}$ are still intractable, as Problem \eqref{eq: Best_Response_GFNE_SLS} is also infinite-dimensional and stochastic.
+In this case, however, it can be made tractable by a specific choice of the structural constraints (Eq.~\ref{eq: Best_Response_GFNE_SLS_c}) and a robust formulation of the operational constraints (Eq.~\ref{eq: Best_Response_GFNE_SLS_d}); as shown in the following.

 0.5em